 8.30pm - Pylon Projections and Lighting Effects – there will be a full light show projected onto all the buildings on the shore and harbour front.

-9.00pm - Family Fireworks – this is the first of the firework events and a pre-cursor to the main event at midnight.
-The fireworks will be launched from barges on the Bay and from the Sidney Harbour Street.
+9.00pm - Family Fireworks – this is the first of the firework events and a precursor to the main event at midnight.
+The fireworks will be launched from barges on the Bay and from the Sydney Harbour Street.

 9.08pm - Calling Country – a ceremony with live performances from the indigenous people’s representatives and concert at the iconic Sydney Opera House.

-9.15pm - Harbour of Light Parade – all the shops and watercraft in the Bay area are decorated with colour and light in this enchanting choregraphed event.
+9.15pm - Harbour of Light Parade – all the shops and watercraft in the Bay area are decorated with colour and light in this enchanting choreographed event.